SELECT

 DROP FUNCTION IF EXISTS GetEmployeeSalary;

-Use a stored procedure when you need to:
+Use a function when you need to:

 -- Creating a view: